Česká Lípa: Ecclesiastical monuments

-The Augustinian monastery, located on what is today the Svobody Square, was founded by Albrecht von Wallenstein in 1627.
+The Augustinian monastery, located on what is today the square Náměstí Svobody, was founded by Albrecht von Wallenstein in 1627.
 The monastery complex was gradually built until the 1760s.
 The Loretan chapel dates from 1698, the Church of All Saints was completed in 1707, and the Chapel of the Holy Trinity dates from 1767.
 The monastery complex also once contained a school and printhouse.
 The Homeland Museum and Gallery in Česká Lípa is now located in the premises of the former monastery.
 The museum was founded in 1900 and has been based in the monastery premises since 1968.

-The Church of the Nativity of the Virgin Mary on Palackého Square was built in the Baroque style in 1710–1714, but it has a Gothic core.
+The Church of the Nativity of the Virgin Mary on Palackého náměstí was built in the Baroque style in 1710–1714, but it has a Gothic core.
 The tower was added in 1873.

 An old church was built in 1253 as part of the monastery hospital, but it was probably destroyed during the Hussite Wars.
 The Church of Saint Mary Magdalene was then founded on the site next to the former church by Jindřich Berka of Dubá around 1460, and was first documented in 1503.
 In 1514, it was rebuilt into its current late Gothic appearance.
 The provost office next to the church, today deanery of the Roman Catholic parish, was completed in 1756.

 The Church of the Exaltation of the Holy Cross was built in the second half of the 14th century and is the oldest church in Česká Lípa.
 It has a Gothic core.
 In 1897, the building was adjusted to the neo-Gothic style by Josef Mocker.

 The former Evangelic church was built for German Lutherans in 1927–1928.
 In 1946, it was taken over by the Czechoslovak Hussite Church and was renamed the Church of Master Jan Hus.

 A notable monument remarking the Jewish community is the enclosed Old Jewish Cemetery from the 16th century.
 The site where a synagogue from the 1860s stood until its destruction by the Nazis in 1938 is marked by a historical memorial stone, installed in 2008.